remcohaszing/generate-cordova-assets/README.md

 ### Hook

-This is best put in the `before_prepare` [hook](http://cordova.apache.org/docs/en/latest/guide/appdev/hooks/index.html).
+This is best put in the `after_prepare` [hook](hooks).
+This means that the hook will overwrite images **after** Cordova has copied its default images.

 ### Icons / Splashscreens

 No extra configuration is needed.
 The hook will automatically detect which icons and splash screens to generate from your *config.xml*.
-Just specify them normally as specified in the [Cordova documentation](http://cordova.apache.org/docs/en/latest/config_ref/images.html).
+Just specify them normally as specified in the Cordova [icon](icons) and [splash screen](splashscreens) documentation.

 ## FAQ